ckotzbauer/helm-charts/charts/cadvisor/README.md

 ## Configuration

-The following table lists the configurable parameters of the Prometheus MSTeams chart and their default values.
+The following table lists the configurable parameters of the cAdvisor chart and their default values.

 | Parameter                      | Description                                      | Default                    |
 | ------------------------------ | ------------------------------------------------ | -------------------------- |